synw/emodebug/README.md

 ![Screenshot](img/screenshot.png)

-Note: this is not for error management, you can use [Err](https://github.com/synw/err) and [ErrRouter](https://github.com/synw/err_router) to manage the error flow.
+Note: this is not for error management, you can use [Err](https://github.com/synw/err) and [ErrRouter](https://github.com/synw/err_router) to manage the errors.

 ## Usage